Anvesh-21/BharatGPT/README.md

 🔹Government of India Open Data APIs
 🔹Inspired by the vision of Digital Bharat

+### 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ### 🔗 Connect

 Project Lead – Anvesh Durgam

 LinkedIn

 📬 Feel free to raise issues or suggest enhancements!